robiningelbrecht/drush-gdpr-dumper/README.md

 This module can be configured by editing the `gdpr_dumper.settings.yml` [file](https://github.com/robiningelbrecht/gdpr-dumper/blob/master/config/install/gdpr_dumper.settings.yml).

-[machbarmacher/gdpr-dump](https://github.com/machbarmacher/gdpr-dump) contains more info about the **gdpr-expressions** and **gdpr-replacement** options.
+[machbarmacher/gdpr-dump](https://github.com/machbarmacher/gdpr-dump) contains more info about the **gdpr-replacement** options.

 The provided yml file expects the same structure as explained in the readme above.

 ## Events

-The module dispatches two events:
+The module dispatches one event:
-* `GdprDumperEvents::GDPR_EXPRESSIONS`
 * `GdprDumperEvents::GDPR_REPLACEMENTS`

-This allows developers to alter the expressions and replacements through event subscribers on run-time
+This allows developers to alter the replacements through event subscribers on run-time

 Happy GDPR'ing!